mozz100/gcalfetch/README.markdown

 Google Calendar fetch
 =====================

 Given a Google Calendar XML url, this Rack app simply returns an array of the current events as JSON.
+Comes in handy if you're writing a cron job, a command line app, or a home automation system.

 Let Google Calendar handle the complexities of repeating events with exceptions, timezones, and so on.
-They're free, unlimited, you get a nice interface, plus sync with your mobile devices, and so on...
+They're free, unlimited, you get a nice interface, plus sync with your mobile devices...

 Use Google Calendar Fetch, together with some simple parsing of the titles it returns (that bit's up to you) to: